-Month of the Military Child Essay: It is an honor
+Month of the Military Child Essay: Prepare, work hard, learn from mistakes

 I get to move to and visit places that most people only dream of going to.
 Read More